reuters-graphics/graphics-components/src/components/InfoBox/stories/docs/component.md

 InfoBox is used to provide additional information that needs to be visually set aside from the main content flow. e.g. Methodology, Detailed notes about data, Extra context as text stories.

+Switch the theme prop to `dark` for a dark page infobox.

 Use the slots to customize the content as needed, e.g. adding icons and thumbnail images etc.

 ```svelte